 - A bit of a running theme throughout the series is the drastic changes that Russia has undergone in the past several years.
 Including the downsizing of the military, the rapidly increasing crime rate, and the abandonment and subsequent collapse of Communism.
 Some of the Russian characters cope with it well, others?
 Well... not so much.

 - Luna Park by Kevin Baker does a good job showing it in the main character's flashbacks.

 - The Winter Men is set in this era.

 - GoldenEye: most notable for a scene in a park full of removed Soviet statues in this regard and partly shot in St. Petersburg for second unit stuff.
 Until the bribes got too high.

-- The Russian crime film Brother is pretty much an examination of this.
+- Alexei Balabanov's gritty crime films are pretty much an examination of this.

 - Briefly shown as a dreary, snow-covered and crime-ridden place in Iron Man 2.